maptic/osurs/README.md

-# Optimization of space utilization in reservation systems
+# osurs

+Optimization of space utilization in reservation systems.
 An algorithm for optimal distribution of reservations along a trip among available seats.

 The **osurs** library contains the following modules with corresponding headers: